techmyth/techmyth.github.io/content/posts/disable-vCLS.en.md

 ![Text](/img/2021-05-30_00-11-1024x309.webp#center)

-PowerCLI: Using Powershell with the VMware.PowerCLI module you can obtain the cluster ID by invoking the `Get-Cluster` command.
-As shown in the result of the command you can see the value of the Id `domain-c81` for the cluster named RegionA01-COMP.
+PowerCLI: Using Powershell with the `VMware.PowerCLI` module you can obtain the cluster ID by invoking the `Get-Cluster` command.
+As shown in the result of the command you can see the value of the ID `domain-c81` for the cluster named RegionA01-COMP.

 ```text
 PS /home/rebelinux> Get-Cluster RegionA01-COMP | FL